-The exploration of environmental injustice, the intimate relationship among hierarchies of gender, race, and class, and the historic violences against eco-systems and world communities led us to a second multi-year project: a quartet of works exploring the ways in which women in global communities of color experience and resist systemic violence.
+The exploration of environmental injustice, the intimate relationship among hierarchies of gender, race, and class, and the historic violences against eco-systems and world communities led us to a second multi-year project: a quartet of works exploring the ways in which Black and brown women, womx, and femmes experience and resist systemic violence.

-It was important to us not to “domesticate” violence, to see it as individual incidents for which an individual, someone else, can be blamed.
-Rather, we wanted to dance about the recurring systemic violence that runs through and rends the shared histories of women from global communities of color.
+It was important to us not to “domesticate” violence, to see it as discrete incidents for which an individual, someone else, can be blamed.
+Rather, we wanted to dance about the recurring systemic violence that runs through and rends the shared histories of women, womxn, and femmes from global Black, Indigenous, and communities of color.

 Our new investigations confirmed what we had learned during the environmental justice trilogy: that some of the most courageous resistances are propelled by communities and leaders who are completely marginalized.
-Stories about the strategic resistance led by women from global indigenous and communities of color inspired much of our creativity.
+Stories about the strategic resistance led by women, womxn, and femmes from global Black, Indigenous and communities of color inspired much of our creativity.
 The quartet series strengthened our conviction that our dances needed to articulate complex and layered narratives that share as much of the devastation of communities as the little known yet critical responses that come from them.
 We sought to inspire in our audiences, hope that emerges from sharing a struggle and participating in a diverse community of people.